Lorenzo0224/csv/README.md

 Use -h or --help option for the detailed messages of the other options, such as the hyper-parameters.

-## To be updated

-- The BCSV algorithm
-- BatchER on Data Imputation, Error Detection, and Schema Mapping Tasks
-- CSV on other LLMs such as Llama-3

 ## Acknowledgement

 The main methods are implemented based on [`fm-data-tasks`](https://github.com/HazyResearch/fm_data_tasks) and [`BatchER`](https://github.com/fmh1art/BatchER).
 Thanks for the contribution!